aphrc-dswb/dswb-open-science-capacity-wg/project-management/coworking-calls/20250730-coworking-call-notes.md

 ## Previous Notes

-   * We worked on the Students WG page on the ways of working, and created a Pull Request.
+   * Dr Anicet shared about the progress of the DGH Hackathon and the teams moving to the next stage.
+   * Precious and Mike did a walkthrough for the first external webinar the open science and capacity building WG would be hosting the next day.

-See [previous meeting note](https://github.com/aphrc-dswb/dswb-open-science-capacity-wg/blob/main/project-management/coworking-calls/20250709-coworking-call-notes.md) for more information.
+See [previous meeting note](https://github.com/aphrc-dswb/dswb-open-science-capacity-wg/blob/main/project-management/coworking-calls/20250723-coworking-call-notes.md) for more information.